econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 tx0 applies in both Samourai Wallet and Sparrow Wallet.
 A tx0 is always constructed in such a way that one or more inputs from your deposit wallet are divided into:

-- Several like-sized outputs, these are the pre-mix UTXOs that will go into Whirlpol CoinJoins later.
+- Several like-sized outputs, these are the pre-mix UTXOs that will go into Whirlpool CoinJoins later.
 - One output for the Whirlpool coordinator fee.
 - One output for the remaining change, this is called "Toxic Change".